aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 In this exercise, you will:

++ Task 1: Deploy the prerequisite web app
 + Task 2: Create a virtual network and bastion host
 + Task 3: Create a test virtual machine
 + Task 4: Create a Private Endpoint
 + Task 5: Configure the private DNS zone
 + Task 6: Test connectivity to the Private Endpoint
-+ Task 7: Clean up resources

-## Task 1: Create a resource group and deploy the prerequisite web app
+## Task 1: Deploy the prerequisite web app

 An Azure resource group is a logical container into which Azure resources are deployed and managed.